|

 IMPORT DUMPING in international shipping

-IN FINE DUMPING - countries importing goods into the U.S. for ridiculously low prices.
+IN FINE DUMPING - countries importing goods into the U.S. for meager prices.
 Example: international shipping steel/importing.
 DUMPING - the same as above but subsidized by a foreign government.
 Example: Airbuses.

-In both cases, U.S. Government assigns cases to each particular international shipping event and investigates it.
-If international shipping items are imported during that investigation, there is NO extra duty on it.
-However, if dumping is discovered and the case is done, the rest then goes against the bond.
+In both cases, the U.S. Government assigns cases to each particular international shipping event and investigates it.
+There is NO extra duty if international shipping items are imported during that investigation.
+However, if dumping is discovered and the case is done, the rest goes against the bond.